SOMESHSINGH25/ai-image-similarity-search/README.md

 ## Conclusion

-This is a working AI-based image similarity search engine using deep learning and Triplet Loss.
+This is a working AI-based image similarity search engine using deep learning and Triplet Loss..